The Ultimate Star Savior Journey Guide: Forging Perfect Stella Archives

 Training camp (mid-run)

-Roughly halfway through you choose a camp:
+Roughly halfway through you choose a camp.
+Check your main stat first instead of picking blindly:

 Summer camp at Flora Beach Training Grounds: Trial Preparations with Flora — Strength training highlighted with a thumbs-up; stats show a large Strength bonus and Focus gains for Accuracy-style growth